intel-analytics/ipex-llm/docs/docs/APIdocs/Layers/Recurrent-Layers.md

 Recurrent module is a container of rnn cells.
 Different types of rnn cells can be added using add() function.

-Recurrent supports returning final state and cell status of its rnn cells by using getFinalStateAndCellStatus. output of getFinalStateAndCellStatus is a tuple.
-The first element is the output state at last time while the second elements is the cell status.
+Recurrent supports returning state and cell of its rnn cells at last time step by using getState. output of getState is an Activity and it can be directly used for setState function, which will set hidden state and cell at the first time step.

-If contained cell is simple rnn, finalstate is `batch x hiddenSize`. cell is None
+If contained cell is simple rnn, getState return value is a tensor(hidden state) which is `batch x hiddenSize`.
-If contained cell is lstm, finalstate is `batch x hiddenSize`. cell is `batch x hiddenSize`
+If contained cell is lstm, getState return value is a table [hidden state, cell], both size is `batch x hiddenSize`.
-If contained cell is convlstm2D, finalstate is `batch x outputPlane x height x width`. cell is `batch x outputPlane x height x width`
+If contained cell is convlstm, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width`.
-If contained cell is convlstm3D, finalstate is `batch x outputPlane x height x width x length`. cell is `batch x outputPlane x height x width x length`
+If contained cell is convlstm3D, getState return value is a table [hidden state, cell], both size is `batch x outputPlane x height x width x length`.

 **Scala example:**
 ```scala